Gelfand Models for Diagram Algebras: Introduction

 \end{subsection}

-\begin{subsection}{Comparison with other Gelfand models for $\S_k$} Adin, Postnikov, and Roichman \cite{APR} (and also \cite{KM}) study a slightly different combinatorial model for $\S_k$.
-Their sign is computed on the two cycles of $t \in \I_k^f$ as follows:
+\begin{subsection}{Comparison with other Gelfand models for $\S_k$} Adin, Postnikov, and Roichman \cite{APR} (and also \cite{KM}) study a slightly different combinatorial model for $\S_k$, and it is the analog of this model that Mazorchuk derives for the diagram algebras in \cite{Mz}.
+The sign in \cite{APR} is computed on the two cycles of $t \in \I_k^f$ as follows:

 and the action of $\S_k$ on $\I_k^f$ is given as